10 delightful places for Afternoon Tea in Cambridge

 Fitzbillies

 Famous for its sticky Chelsea buns, this bakery has become one of Cambridge’s go-to spots for afternoon tea.
-You can find it in the centre of Cambridge on Trumpington Street.
-From sandwiches to cakes, there is a selection of items that are baked fresh on site.
+Afternoo tea is served in the orginal branch in Trumpington Street, dating back from 1920.
+From sandwiches, cakes and macaroons there is a selection of items that are baked fresh on site.
 There is a choice between tea or coffee, and it’s an affordable afternoon tea option, too.

 The Clayton Hotel

-For an opulent afternoon tea experience, the Clayton Hotel offers an exquisite experience.
+For an opulent afternoon tea experience, the Clayton Hotel offers a delightful experience.
 The hotel is located close to the train station, and the contemporary design blends harmoniously with a luxurious afternoon tea.
 You can look forward to being served a fine selection of handmade sandwiches, delightful cakes, and perfectly brewed tea, in a relaxing atmosphere.

 The Ivy Cambridge

 Afternoon tea in Cambridge is a time-honoured tradition and what better place to experience it than at The Ivy in Cambridge?
-Located in the heart of this historic city, The Ivy provides an elegant and charming setting for a leisurely afternoon tea.
+Located in the heart of this historic city, The Ivy provides an elegant and charming setting for a leisurely afternoon tea, with its ornate interiors with a nod to 1920’s art deco style.

 The Varsity Hotel

 The Varsity Hotel, with its prime riverside location, offers guests an impressive view while indulging in afternoon tea.
+Take in the panoramic views of Cambridge from the hotel’s Roof Terrace and admire Cambridge from this pretty viewpoint.
 The menu offers delicious delights with the option to upgrade to champagne afternoon tea for that added special touch.
-The panoramic views of Cambridge from the hotel’s Roof Terrace make it a unique experience for everyone.

 Parker’s Tavern

-Parker’s Tavern in Cambridge is a true hidden gem that perfectly captures the essence of old-world charm and modern luxury.
+Parker’s Tavern in central Cambridge perfectly captures the essence of old-world charm and modern luxury.
 Their Afternoon Tea offers a delicious selection of savouries & sweets that include Pimms’ macaroons and Duke of Cambridge Tart.

 Carriages Tea Rooms

 Carriages of Cambridge Tearooms is more than just a place to grab a cup of tea and a scone; it’s a step back in time.
 The roaring twenties were an age of elegance and extravagance, and the Carriages Tearooms perfectly capture that feeling as the afternoon tea is served on a vintage pullman train carriage.
-From the carefully crafted decor to the delicate china, everything is a nod to a bygone era.
-It’s the ideal spot to unwind and relax with friends and family over a range of handcrafted Afternoon Teas.
+From the carefully crafted decor to the delicate china, it’s the ideal unique spot to unwind and relax with friends and family.

 Browns